JuggernautLabs/semantic-query/README.md

   - `OPENAI_API_KEY=...` or `AZURE_OPENAI_ENDPOINT`, `AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_DEPLOYMENT`, `AZURE_OPENAI_API_VERSION`.
 - Flexible selection: `FlexibleClient::from_type(ClientType::Claude|DeepSeek|ChatGPT)` or default based on which keys exist.

+### Bedrock (Claude) Support

+- Bedrock is available for Claude only, and is completely feature-gated.
+- To enable Bedrock via AWS SDK:
+  - Enable features: `aws-bedrock-sdk,bedrock,anthropic`
+  - Example build: `cargo run --example bedrock_stream_demo --features aws-bedrock-sdk,bedrock,anthropic`
+  - Provide AWS credentials and a region (e.g., `AWS_REGION=us-east-1`).
+- Notes:
+  - When disabled, Bedrock code is not compiled or exported — it’s impossible to reference it.
+  - Streaming uses Bedrock Runtime’s `InvokeModelWithResponseStream` and falls back to one-shot `InvokeModel` if streaming is not supported by the selected model.

 ## Logging via .env

 This project uses `tracing` for logs and reads env from `.env` (via `dotenvy`).
 Set `RUST_LOG` in `.env` to control verbosity without passing flags: